nyorain/vil/docs/own/workstack.md

       clicking new record in UI.
 Implement prototype for always-ds-cow-on-submission?
 Should probably be toggleable.
 - [ ] clean up special descriptorSet handling in handles.cpp
-- [x] allow descriptor set dereference in commandRecord, see performance.md
-	- fix descriptorSet gui viewer via similar approach
-	- [x] only addCow the needed descriptorSets in commandHook
-	- [x] capture (via addCow) the descriptorSets when selecting a record in the gui
 - rework gui device locking.
 We should be able to execute draw/uploadDraw without holding a lock THE WHOLE TIME.
 Only lock it where it's really needed